KDE/kde-builder/README.md

 # KDE Builder

-This script streamlines the process of setting up and maintaining a development environment for KDE software.
+This tool streamlines the process of setting up and maintaining a development environment for KDE software.

 It does this by automating the process of downloading source code from the KDE source code repositories, building that source code, and installing it to your local system.

-### The goal of the project
+**kde-builder** is a successor of a previously used tool called [**kdesrc-build**](https://invent.kde.org/sdk/kdesrc-build).

-**KDE Builder** is a drop-in replacement for the **Kdesrc Build** project.
-It is the exact reimplementation of the predecessor script, but in Python - a much more acknowledged language.
-The original project is in Perl, and this is a significant barrier for new contributions.
+The predecessor project was written in Perl, and this was a significant barrier for new contributions.

-After switching to this project, those much wanted features (see the bugtracker) can be implemented with ease.
+The successor project is written in Python - a much more acknowledged language.
+This means that newly wanted features can be implemented with ease.

 ## Prerequisites